 Borrowers who make financially responsible decisions such as paying debt accounts on-time, increasing savings balances or reducing their overall debt receive monthly rewards.
 The monthly finance charges of borrowers are then lowered every month based on the points they have earned.
-Rewards can reduce the interest cost by up to 50%.
-People can even choose to pledge their auto title to reduce the interest expense of their loan by 20% each month.
+Rewards can reduce the APR by up to 50%.
+People can even choose to pledge their auto title to reduce the APR of their loan by 20% each month.

-Ascend's interest rates range from 27.49% to 35.99% APR depending on credit, the loan amount and the rewards borrowers earn.
+Ascend's rates range from 27.49% APR to 35.99% APR depending on credit, the loan amount and the rewards borrowers earn.
 Ascend doesn't charge borrowers initiation fees, application fees or prepayment fees.
-The only charges borrowers need to consider are the interest rate and late fees if they don't make payments on time.
+The only charges borrowers need to consider are the APR and late fees if they don't make payments on time.

 How Much Money Can I Borrow with Ascend?